JahsiasWhite/ZooTycoonCompleteCollection-CheatMenu/README.md

 - Invincible Fences
 - Strength
 - Toggle climbable
-- More!

 #### Marine Mania - Tank & Show Configuration

 - Max tank height
 - Max show length
-- More!

 ## Offsets

 The memory offsets used in the cheat menu can be found in the `offsets.txt` file.
 These offsets are static values that correspond to specific memory locations in the game.

-The `extra_info.txt` file contains a collection of code snippets and information gathered mostly from Ghidra.
-These snippets provide additional context and details about the game's internals.